A Personality-Guided Preference Aggregator for Ephemeral Group Recommendation: Experiments

-\subsection{Ablation Study (RQ2)}
+\subsubsection{Ablation Study (RQ2)}

-To verify the effectiveness of the main components of PEGA, we conduct ablation studies to evaluate several variants of PEGA.
-Due to limited space and similar results, Table 4 only depicts the results on Yelp and Amazon-Simi datasets with N@10 and R@10 as the metric.
+To verify the effectiveness of the main components of PEGA, ablation studies are conducted to evaluate several variants of PEGA.
+The results for all datasets, with N@20 and R@20 as metrics, are presented in \hyperref[table4]{Table 4}.

-We remove different components of PEGA mentioned in section 4.2 and present three variants below: (1) \textbf{PEGA-nATT} replaces the $\tilde{\alpha}(g, t)$ in Eq.
-(14) with 0 to remove the personality attention mechanism; (2) \textbf{PEGA-nPRE} sets the coefficient $\lambda$ in Eq.
-(14) as 0 to remove the preference-based fine-tuning model (i.e., without considering users’ preference for candidate items); (3) \textbf{BASE} gives the same weight $\gamma(g, t, i)=1$ to each group member $t$ in group $g$.
+Different components of PEGA mentioned in \hyperref[section4]{Section 4} are removed, and four variants are presented below: (1) \textbf{PEGA-nPER} sets the coefficient $\lambda$ in Eq. \hyperref[eq16]{(16)} as 1 to remove the personality attention mechanism; (i.e., no longer considering the influence of personality) (2) \textbf{PEGA-ATT} replaces the ``Group Personality'' represented by the average values of group members' personalities instead of hyper-rectangle and replaced the personality attention mechanism designed for hyper-rectangle with a simple attention mechanism.
+Specifically, the $\tilde{\alpha}(g, t)$ in Eq. \hyperref[eq7]{(7)} is replaced as $\mathbf{H}^T \operatorname{Tanh}\left(\mathbf{W}_q AVG_g+\mathbf{W}_k P_t+\mathbf{b}\right)$, where $AVG_g$ is the average personality of group $g$'s members, while the other letters have the same meanings as in Eq. \hyperref[eq11]{(11)}; (3) \textbf{PEGA-nPRE} sets the coefficient $\lambda$ in Eq. \hyperref[eq16]{(16)} as 0 to remove the preference-based fine-tuning model (i.e., without considering users’ preference for candidate items); (4) \textbf{BASE} gives the same weight $\delta(g, t, i)=1$ in Eq. \hyperref[eq16]{(16)} to each group member $t$ in group $g$.